Kiragroh/Eclipse_ClinicalGoals_ExcelToXML/README.md

-# Clinical Goals Creator From Excel (VARIAN Eclipse TPS)
+# Clinical Goals Creator From Excel

 This package provides Excel-first templates and a simple Excel→XML converter so users can view, adapt, and import Clinical Goals into Varian Eclipse quickly.